Pyramid megabattle

 To set things up in a superior way, you need to use the anti-spawn door trick so you can do some engineering work to shape the battle potential.
 As well as possibly moving or disabling the Wraith, you can position spare weapons at suitable locations (perhaps according to specific attack plans you have in mind), and you could have a collection of weapons to choose from at a planned battle start location (one such collection being seen at the start of BCM562).
 This is just like in creating a custom pyramid descent fight set-up, so see that article for some ideas and advice.
 But you'll need to have the Banshee with you at the end.

-Having done all that and basically got to the finishing point for a pyramid descent fight set-up, here's how to now progress/modify from that to get your megabattle set-up.
+Having done all that and basically got to the finishing point for a pyramid descent fight set-up, here's how to now progress from that to get your megabattle set-up.
 You can see a demo of this at the start of BCM561.

 Fly to the battlefield and get low enough to trigger the snow group, then head up to the platform and kill the covies there.
 Ambushing them with Banshee fire is a good option.